 Depending on your provider, insurance may cover some or all of MAT.
 Federal law mandates that health insurance companies cover mental health services, including substance use disorder programs.

 The level of coverage varies depending on your provider, employer, and individual situation.
 Some plans may not cover all three FDA-approved medications for addiction.
-Others that provide coverage may require an authorization process from the client and physician before administering these medications.
+Others that provide coverage may require an authorization process from the patient and physician before administering these medications.

-The length of your MAT program will vary depending on the medication used and your individual needs.
-Clients receiving methadone might be advised to stay in therapy for at least one year.
+The length of your MAT program will vary depending on the medication used and your individual needs. patients receiving methadone might be advised to stay in therapy for at least one year.
 After the first few months of methadone treatment, professionals will likely reduce your dosage until you have achieved a maintenance level amount.
 Over time, physicians might reduce even more until you no longer need the methadone.

 As for buprenorphine, the treatment timelines might be just a few months or several years.
 When you can manage and sustain your sobriety for a specific amount of time, physicians might lower the dosage to a maintenance level, similar to methadone treatment.
 The dose might also be tapered for the next six months as you complete therapy.